 Performing below expectations at the 2017 SEA Games in their individual 100 and 200-meter events.
 Nelson and Richardson.
 Joined Kyla Richardson and Eloiza Luzon to take the Women’s 4x100m National Record in 44.81.

 The old record of 45.29 (Sinoro, Punelas, Ganosa, and De Vega) had stood since 1991.
-Apart from Eloiza who is 21, the other 3 girls are all juniors born in 1998.
+Apart from Eloiza, who is 21, the other three girls are all juniors born in 1998.

-Lydia De Vega, once dubbed as the fastest woman in Asia, dispelled rumors circulating on social media that she has passed away.
+Once dubbed as the fastest woman in Asia, Lydia De Vega dispelled rumors circulating on social media that she has passed away.

-In a conversation with INQUIRER.net Wednesday night, De Vega said she was surprised about her fictional death and that she actually felt sorry for whoever wrote the malicious article.
+In a conversation with INQUIRER.net Wednesday night, De Vega said she was surprised about her fictional death and felt sorry for whoever wrote the malicious article.

 “I don’t even know why someone would write such thing,” said De Vega in Filipino.
 “This kind of joke is not funny.
 I hope this serves as a lesson that he won’t do this kind of thing again.”